ejmahler/RustFFT/README.md

 For machines that do not have AVX, RustFFT also supports the SSE4.1 instruction set.
 As for AVX, this is enabled automatically when using the FftPlanner.
 If both AVX and SSE4.1 support are enabled, the planner will automatically choose the fastest available instruction set.

 ### AArch64
 RustFFT optionally supports the NEON instruction set in 64-bit Arm, AArch64.
 This optional feature requires a newer rustc version: Rustc 1.61.
-See [Features](#Cargo Features) below for more details.
+See [Cargo Features](#cargo-features) below for more details.

 ## Cargo Features
 ### x86_64
 The features `avx` and `sse` are enabled by default.
-On x86_64, these features enable compilation of the AVX and SSE accelerated code.
+On x86_64, these features enable compilation of AVX and SSE accelerated code.

 Disabling them reduces compile time and binary size.